rizauddin/kira-faraid/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome!

+If you want to improve the UI, fix calculation bugs, or add more Faraid scenarios, feel free to fork the repo and submit a pull request.

+Before submitting:
+- Test your changes in different cases.
+- Follow the existing code style (simple HTML, CSS, JS).
+- Make sure the app still works offline without server dependencies.

+If unsure, open an issue first and we can discuss.

+---

 ## 📥 Example Use Case

 If a person passes away leaving a wife and two sons, this app will calculate the rightful inheritance portion for each heir based on the Islamic law of Faraid.